-Overall, the use of linearity through 0-1 ILP and symmetries by the addition of SBPs - improves performance considerably.
+Overall, the detection of structure - both linearity through 0-1 ILP and symmetries by the addition of SBPs - improves performance considerably for both Pueblo and ZChaff.
 For most unsatisfiable instances, the best results are obtained using Pueblo with SBPs added.
 For satisfiable instances, Pueblo is not improved by SBPs, and in some cases is actually slower.
-However, ZChaff benefits from SBPs for both SAT and UNSAT instances.
+However, ZChaff benefits from SBPs for both SAT and UN-SAT instances.
 This may be because SBPs have greater impact on variable orderings for Pueblo.
-In most cases Pueblo's results are competitive with results reported for Solver in [14] over a variety of symmetry-breaking ordering constraints.
+In most cases Pueblo's results are competitive with results reported for Solver in [15] over a variety of symmetry-breaking ordering constraints.
 For the cases where Pueblo is faster with SBPs, the average speedup over its performance without SBPs is 83.2, not including timeouts for the no-SBP version.
 On satisfiable instances, the average slowdown with SBPs is 5.6, but it is much less than that in most cases and there are no timeouts with SBPs.
 Our system uses academic solvers whose source code and/or binaries are publicly available, but runtimes are comparable with those of Solver, a highly optimized commercial tool.

 All results here use problems with matrix models, which frequently possess large numbers of symmetries by construction.
 While row and column symmetries can be detected manually in a matrix model, our system provides a way to detect and break these symmetries automatically without having to give it any knowledge of the problem semantics.
 Moreover, it is not restricted to matrix models, and may be used for problems that are likely to have symmetry, but for which matrix models do not exist.
 It is also applicable in cases where added constraints may disrupt the symmetry in matrix models, e.g. for instances with "customized" requirements.
-For example, in the social golfer problem, we can add the constraint that certain pairs of golfers must never be in the same group.
-The present matrix model has symmetry along all three dimensions - groups, weeks and golfers.
-Adding pairwise constraints for specific golfers would leave only partial symmetry between golfers, which poses more effort for manual identification of symmetries.
-However, with our method added constraints can be analyzed and surviving symmetries detected without any modification.
-Even if row/column symmetry between certain rows and columns is destroyed, we can still detect symmetries that exist between specific variables in these rows and/or columns automatically.
-We also hope to identify problems that can be analyzed using our system, but for which matrix models are not applicable.
+For example, in the social golfer problem, we can add the constraint that certain pairs of golfers must never be in the same